In this article, we will show you how to automate the upgrade of the virtual machine configuration version in Hyper-V.

-As we need to start preparing the migration from earlier versions to Hyper-V 2016, this become an iterate process.
+As we need to start preparing the migration from earlier versions to Hyper-V 2016, this becomes an iterative process.

-I know it’s still early for Windows Server 2016 to be released, but nevertheless prepare your migration plan ahead of time will save you time and make sure your migration is successful.
+I know it’s still early for Windows Server 2016 to be released, but nevertheless preparing your migration plan ahead of time will save you time and make sure your migration is successful.

 So I created the following tool that will help you to automate the migration and the upgrade process.